edevalais-medallia/medallia-conversations-adapter/README.md

 For communicating from the channel adapter to Medallia Conversations,
 * OAuth: It will use the Conversations OAuth server.
-You will need the following configuration CONVO_API_GATEWAY, CLIENT_ID and CLIENT_SECRET.
+You will need the following configuration CLIENT_ID and CLIENT_SECRET environment variables matching the ones from the Conversations Channel configuration,
-  * CLIENT_ID: Client ID from Conversations
+  * Client ID: Client ID from Conversations for OAuth
-  * CLIENT_SECRET: Client secret from Conversations
+  * Client secret: Client secret from Conversations for OAuth

-For communicating from Medallia Conversations to the channel adapter,
+For communicating from Medallia Conversations to the channel adapter set the AUTH_TYPE_OUTBOUND to one of the following options,
 * API-Token: This method will validate the header/query Token conversations sends against the ACCESS_TOKEN.
 * OAuth: Authenticates with the client's OAuth 2.0 server using a client credentials grant.
-  The following configuration is needed on the Conversation SIDEEE TODFOOOOOOO
+Complete these configurations in the Conversations channel with the default values
   * OAuth server URL: http://<ADAPTER_HOST>:1338/token
   * Client ID: ConversationsClient
   * Client secret: S3cr3t123!

-All this configurations from the selected methods should match the Conversation's channel Auth settings.

 ### Docker

-On the Docker host system, run the following sequence of commands:
+On the Docker host system, run the following sequence of commands,
 1. Edit [Dockerfile](Dockerfile):
-    * Change `<32_CHARACTER_STRING>` to a 32 character string.
     * Change `<MEDALLIA_CONVERSATIONS_HOST>` to your Medallia Conversations host.
+    * Change `<CHANNEL_GUID>` to your Medallia Conversations channel GUID.
+    * Change `<CLIENT_ID>` to your Medallia Conversations channel client ID.
+    * Change `<CLIENT_SECRET>` to your Medallia Conversations channel secret.
+    * Change `<AUTH_TYPE_OUTBOUND>` to 'API-Token' or 'OAuth'.
+    * Change `<ACCESS_TOKEN>` to your token if you are using API-Token.
+    * Change `<DEFAULT_OAUTH_EXPIRES_SECS>` to the default OAuth Expire time in secs.
 2. `docker build -t skeleton .`
 3. `docker run -p 1338:1338  -t skeleton`